AnittaEr/Portfolio/README.md

 # Portfolio Showcase

-A React application built with Vite to showcase the portfolio of a junior software engineer.
+A React application built with Vite to showcase my portfolio.
 This project demonstrates frontend development skills, component design, and algorithm implementations.

 ## Features